lengstrom/fast-style-transfer/docs.md

 `style.py` trains networks that can transfer styles from artwork into images.

 **Flags**
-- `--checkpoint`: Directory to save checkpoint in.
+- `--checkpoint-dir`: Directory to save checkpoint in.
 Required.
 - `--style`: Path to style image.
 Required.
 - `--train-path`: Path to training images folder.
 Default: `data/train2014`.
 - `--test`: Path to content image to test network on at at every checkpoint iteration.
 Default: no image.